Vision-Proprioception Fusion with Mamba2 in End-to-End Reinforcement Learning for Motion Control: Conclusion

-While this study focused on simulated environments, future work will extend to hardware deployment, evaluating sim-to-real transfer, latency, and safety in real-world quadrupedal platforms.
-Beyond locomotion, the proposed approach may also benefit broader motion-control domains such as mobile navigation and human–robot interaction, where efficient fusion of multimodal signals is crucial.
+While the present study focuses on empirical robustness under high-fidelity simulation, the deployment of the learned policies on physical quadrupedal platforms remains an important direction for future work.
+Future efforts will extend the proposed framework to real-world hardware, with particular emphasis on sim-to-real transfer through domain randomization and sensor-noise modelling, real-time inference latency under onboard computation constraints, and systematic safety validation in field conditions.
+In addition, the integration of explicit safety constraints and safety-aware RL mechanisms will be investigated to further enhance policy reliability during both training and execution.} Beyond locomotion, the proposed approach may also benefit broader motion-control domains such as mobile navigation and human–robot interaction, where efficient fusion of multimodal signals is crucial.